 When a tenancy ends, you must return the deposit, provided your tenants:

-The deposit must be returned within 10 days of the landlord and tenant agreeing how much will be returned.
+The deposit must be returned within 10 days of the landlord and tenant agreeing on how much will be returned.

 An EPC measures how energy efficient a property is, from A (extremely efficient) to G (least efficient).
 You must show the EPC to the tenants before they rent the property.

 In England, you need to give your tenants a copy of the government’s How to rent checklist when they start renting from you.
-This guide helps tenants understand what their rights are, what responsibilities they have and what questions to ask.
+This guide helps tenants understand what their rights are, what responsibilities they have, and what questions to ask.

 In Scotland, you must give the tenant a tenancy agreement.
 Tenants in Northern Ireland must be given a statement of tenancy terms and a rent book.
 In England and Wales, the tenancy agreement can be written or verbal.